Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 We Are Here to Help

-This new attack campaign is bad news, especially since most NGAV and EDR vendors’ solutions are failing to detect and stop this threat; however, the good news for Morphisec customers is that our Moving Target Defense technology is stopping these attacks.
-Leading analysts are calling Moving Target Defense a “game changer” as it can uniquely detect and stop ransomware, zero-day and other advanced attacks that often bypass NGAV, EDR, and other defenses.
-Learn more about Moving Target Defense and why Gartner cited this technology in its Emerging Trends and Technologies Impact Radar for Security.
+This new attack campaign is bad news, especially since most NGAV and EDR vendors’ solutions are failing to detect and stop this threat; however, the good news for Morphisec customers is that our Automated Moving Target Defense (AMTD) technology is stopping these attacks.
+Gartner is calling AMTD "the future of cyber" as it can uniquely detect and prevent ransomware, zero-day and other advanced attacks that often bypass NGAV, EDR, and other defenses.